alejandro/node-vimeo/README.md

 ## Motivation

 There is a [vimeo-client](https://github.com/tih-ra/vimeo-client) already but that module expose a middleware for upload and oauth process.
-But I needed is a client for work with the data API of vimeo, so I created this module.
+But what I needed was a client to work with the data API of vimeo, so I created this module.

 ## API